balajivinodap/openAlgo/MatLab/Functions/Signals/README SIGNALS.md

-**This README file describes the SIGnal convention if greater detail.**
+**This README file describes the SIGnal convention in greater detail.**

 There are primarily two types of functions that call elemental function.
 These are:
 > STAte functions
 > SIGnal function

-**STATE:** A state should reduce to a Boolean true or false condition.
+**STATE:** A STAte should reduce to a Boolean true or false condition.
 For example a given observational 'Price' either is or isn't less than a calculated 'Moving Average' value:
 > (pseudo e.g.) Observational Price < Moving Average =?= TRUE || FALSE